FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation

-At its core, \fairdataset analyzes bias distribution at the client level and allows for data modification to amplify biases, facilitating exploration of different client settings while still maintaining a natural non-i.i.d. setting.
-A key component is the specification of the \textbf{sensitive attributes} which will be used for bias evaluation. \fairdataset supports both individual and intersectional fairness evaluation, allowing bias assessment based on single or combinations of attributes.
-For either case, the library provides fairness statistics at the client level, calculated with respect to specific attributes, attribute values, or their combinations.
-Currently, practitioners can choose between two fairness metrics, Demographic Disparity (DD) and Equalized Odds Difference (EOD), to perform their evaluations.
+\fairdataset provides built-in evaluation tools to evaluate client-level bias distribution. \fairdataset supports both individual and intersectional fairness evaluation, allowing bias assessment based on single or combinations of attributes.
+The library integrates Demographic Disparity (DD) and Equalized Odds Difference (EOD) as metrics for fairness measurement, calculated at three levels of granularity to uncover different types of heterogeneity:

-To control the granularity of fairness evaluation, users can specify a desired \textbf{fairness level}.
-This distinguishes between the two aforementioned client-level bias scenarios where bias varies across different \texttt{attributes} and those where it varies across different attribute \texttt{values}.
-At the \texttt{attribute} level, the library reports the maximum value of the selected fairness metric for each attribute.
-The \texttt{value} level goes beyond this by identifying both the maximum fairness metric and the specific attribute values at which this maximum occurs.

-For a more detailed view, the \texttt{attribute-value} level returns fairness metrics for all possible combinations of attributes and their values.
-These fairness metrics are automatically generated alongside any dataset created via \fairdataset, reported in tabular formats, and visualized using plots.

-Figures~\ref{fig:attribute_example} illustrate examples of \textit{attribute-based} bias in datasets.
-Each dot represents a local XGBoost model trained on data from one of the 51 different states/clients of a dataset generated via \fairdataset with \texttt{ACSIncome} as the base task~\cite{ding2022retiringadultnewdatasets}.
+\begin{enumerate} \item \textbf{Attribute Level:} Reports the maximum unfairness for a specific sensitive attribute (e.g., ``How unfair are the clients toward the sensitive attribute \race?''). \item \textbf{Value Level:} Reports the unfairness of the clients toward specific values of a specific sensitive attribute (e.g., ``How unfair are the clients toward the value \asian of the sensitive attribute \race?''). \item \textbf{Attribute-Value Level:} A matrix of fairness metrics for all possible attribute-value combinations (e.g., ``How unfair are the clients toward all different values of the sensitive attribute \race?''). \end{enumerate} Figure~\ref{fig:attribute_example_income} illustrates examples of \att in datasets.
+Each dot represents a local XGBoost model trained on a dataset created via \fairdataset using \income~\citep{ding2022retiringadultnewdatasets}.
 The plots highlight clients biased toward \race (in red) and \sex (in blue).
-Similarly, Figure~\ref{fig:value_example} shows the \textit{attribute-value-based} bias in datasets showing how different clients exhibit varying degrees of maximum DD across the values of the \race attribute.
-Each dot represents the DD for a specific sensitive group value in a local model trained on one of the 51 clients.
+Similarly, Figure~\ref{fig:value_example_income} shows the \val in datasets, specifically how different clients exhibit varying degrees of maximum DD across the values of the \race attribute.
+Each dot represents the DD for a specific sensitive group value in a model trained locally on a client.